HavDevOps/GCP-Serverless-Mailtrain/README.md

+Note: This Tutorial is Incomplete; It's a Work in Progress

 #### Steps:
 Depending on how you have configured your system and Docker you may need to prepend the commands below with `sudo`.